TheDebbyCase/DeBOTCBot/README.md

 	</details>

 	<details>
-	<summary>/botc save</summary>
+	<summary>/save</summary>

 	### Required Permission: Administrator

-	Forces relevant server information to save to the bot's database (Currently my PC, all info saved is listed in the ServerSaveInfo class)
+	Forces the server's information to save to the bot's database (Currently my PC, all info saved is listed in the ServerSaveInfo class)

 	</details>

 	<details>
-	<summary>/botc reset</summary>
+	<summary>/reset</summary>

 	### Required Permission: Administrator